i-like-robots/hyperons/README.md

 }
 ```

-However, several tools will throw an error when evaluating the code above because the title and description elements are not wrapped in an enclosing element but wrapping them with an element would result in invalid HTML.
+However, most tools will throw an error when evaluating the code above because the title and description elements are not wrapped in an single parent element but wrapping them would result in invalid HTML.

-To solve this [React 16.2][react-16] introduced the concept of [fragments] which enable a list of elements to be wrapped with an enclosing element without rendering anything extra.
+To solve this [React 16.2][react-16] introduced the concept of [fragments] which enable a list of elements to be wrapped inside an enclosing element without rendering anything extra.
 To use fragments in your JSX code Hyperons provides a special `Fragment` component:

 ```jsx
 function DescriptionList(props) {